alexanderlukanin13/coolname/docs/customization.rst

         .. code-block:: json

             {
+                "all": {
                     "type": "words",
                     "words": ["cat", "tiger", "jaguar"],
                     "max_length": 5
                 }
+            }

     Different word lists and phrase lists can have different limits.
     If you don't specify it, there is no limit.

-    *NOTE: When max_length is applied to phrase lists, spaces are not counted.
+    *Note: when max_length is applied to phrase lists, spaces are not counted.
 So this will work:*

         .. code-block:: json

             {
+                "all": {
                     "type": "phrases",
                     "phrases": ["big cat"],
                     "max_length": 6
+                }
             }

 * ``max_slug_length``